 Allow short periods of off-leash activity (2-4 times per week).
-Do not encourage rapid stops or turns (i.e do not throw a ball, frisbee, stick…)
+Do not encourage quick stops or turns (i.e., do not throw a ball, frisbee, stick…)

 We followed this plan religiously.

 No, it’s not fun.
-But it is really important.
+But it is essential.
 If your dog is having knee surgery (or any other surgery for that matter), do make sure that your surgeon/vet gives you a comprehensive, detailed post-op plan.
 Then, stick to it!

 Disclaimer: This is an example of a post-op care plan.
 Your dog may not be able to follow this schedule.
 Have your surgeon provide a post-op plan tailored to your dog’s case.

 Surviving The Post-Op: After Your Dog’s ACL/CCL Surgery